hessoWebDev/hessoWebDevGame/README.md

 ## Gameplay

 - **Controls**: Players can walk and jump.
-- **Hazards**: If the astronaut touches an enemy or dangerous object or falls into the void, they lose a life.
+- **Hazards**: If the astronaut touches an enemy or dangerous object or falls into the void, they have to restart the level.
-- **Victory**: Reaching the end of a level on the designated machine allows the player to advance.
+- **Victory**: Reaching the end of a level allows the player to advance.
-- **Combat**: Enemies can be defeated by jumping on them.

 ## Game Flow

-1. **Main Menu**: Players can start the game, view instructions, or adjust settings.
+1. **Main Menu**: Players can start the game or adjust settings.
-2. **Level 1**: Introduces basic controls and a simple path.
-3. **Subsequent Levels**: Each new level adds complexity, including new enemies and obstacles.
+2. **Subsequent Levels**: Each new level adds complexity, including new enemies and obstacles.
-4. **Boss Level**: A challenging final stage with a unique boss enemy.
-5. **Game Over**: Displayed if the player loses all lives or completes all levels.
+3. **Game Over**: Displayed if the player is hit by an enemy or falls into the void.

 ## Visual Elements

 - **Main Character**: The astronaut, an adventurous figure in a spacesuit.
-- **Enemies**: Hostile creatures such as flying bats, patrolling robots, and jumping slimes.
+- **Enemies**: Hostile creatures such as flying bats or patrolling robots.
-- **Platforms**: Various types, including static, moving, and crumbling platforms.
+- **Platforms**: Various types of platforms.
-- **Traps**: Hazards like spikes and fireballs requiring precise timing to avoid.

 ## Installation and Setup